alexandar1000/ADA/README.md

  Again, please take care of the leading zeros.
 An example for this would be: `V2020.01.24.19.45__Example_migration.sql`.

 This must be done in order to populate the database once the server is deployed, and to be able to restore the database schema in an event of a failure.

+The unexecuted migrations will be ran automatically upon the start of spring project.

 ## Helpful Docker Commands